-Section 72 Auction Sequence
+Section 62 Auction Sequence

-- (1) The purpose of an auction is to determine the price, taking into account all existing orders with regard to the respective trading and settlement currency in the order book, which permits execution of the maximum order volume given minimum surplus. - (2) The trading model continuous auction in euro (order-driven) and the trading model continuous auction in foreign currency (order-driven) shall be conducted by initiating the next auction immediately after the end of an auction. - (3) The Board of Management may stipulate further provisions with regard to the auction sequence by way of Implementation Rules.
+- (1) The purpose of an auction is to determine the price, taking into account all existing orders with regard to the respective trading and settlement currency in the order book, which permits execution of the maximum order volume given minimum surplus. - (2) Continuous auction trading shall be conducted by initiating the next auction immediately after the end of an auction. - (3) The Board of Management may stipulate further provisions with regard to the auction sequence by way of Implementation Rules.

-Section 73 Addenda and Symbols in Connection with Price Determination
+Section 63 Addenda and Symbols in Connection with Price Determination